West Prussia: Establishment

+West Prussia following the First Partition of Poland.
+It is the lighter shaded part of the Kingdom of Prussia along the Baltic coastline.

-In the 1772 First Partition of Poland the Prussian king Frederick the Great took the occasion to annex most of Royal Prussia.
-The addition gave Prussia a land connection between the Province of Pomerania and East Prussia, cutting off the Polish access to the Baltic Sea and rendering East Prussia more readily defensible in the event of war with the Russian Empire.
-The annexed voivodeships of Pomerania (i.e. Pomerelia) excluding the City of Danzig, Malbork (Marienburg) and Chełmno (Kulm) excluding the City of Thorn (Toruń) were incorporated into the province of West Prussia the following year, along with the formerly East Prussian Marienwerder Kreis.
-Ermland (Warmia) became part of East Prussia while the annexed parts of Greater Poland and Kuyavia formed a separate Netze District located to the south.
-The Partition Sejm ratified the cession on 30 September 1773, complemented by renouncement by the Polish king of his royal title in regard to Prussia.
-Thereafter, Frederick finally started to style himself "King of Prussia" rather than "King in Prussia."
-Both abovementioned exempted cities were ultimately captured by the Kingdom of Prussia upon the Second Partition of Poland in 1793.
+In 1772 the Prussian king Frederick II (Frederick the Great) arranged for the Russian Empire to annex the eastern part of the weak and divided Polish–Lithuanian Commonwealth and for Prussia to take most of Royal Prussia.
+The resulting First Partition of Poland gave Prussia a land connection between the Province of Pomerania and East Prussia, cutting off Polish access to the Baltic Sea.
+The annexed provinces of Pomerania (Pomerelia), excluding Danzig, plus Malbork (Marienburg) and Chełmno (Culm), excluding the city of Toruń (Thorn), were incorporated into the new Province of West Prussia the following year, as was the formerly East Prussian Marienwerder Kreis.
+Warmia (Ermland) became part of East Prussia, while the annexed parts of Greater Poland and Kuyavia formed a separate Netze District located to the south.
+German-speaking Protestants made up 54% of the annexed area and 75% of the urban population.

+The Partition Sejm, a puppet legislature created for the purpose, ratified the cession on 30 September 1773, and at the same time the Polish king renounced his title to Prussia.
+Thereafter, Frederick held the title "King of Prussia" rather than "King in Prussia", which had been the case when West Prussia was part of Poland.

+Danzig and Thorn became part of West Prussia in the Second Partition of Poland in 1793.

-The Polish administrative and legal code was replaced by the Prussian system, and 750 schools were built from 1772 to 1775.
-Both Protestant and Roman Catholic teachers taught in West Prussia, and teachers and administrators were encouraged to be able to speak both German and Polish.
-Frederick II of Prussia also advised his successors to learn Polish, a policy followed by the Hohenzollern dynasty until Frederick III decided not to let William II learn Polish.
-Despite this, Frederick II (Frederick the Great) looked askance upon many of his new citizens.
-In a letter from 1735, he calls them "dirty" and "vile apes".
-He had nothing but contempt for the szlachta, the numerous Polish nobility, and wrote that Poland had "the worst government in Europe with the exception of Ottoman Empire".
-He considered West Prussia less civilized than Colonial Canada and compared the Poles to the Iroquois.
-In a letter to his brother Henry, Frederick wrote about the province that "it is a very good and advantageous acquisition, both from a financial and a political point of view.
-In order to excite less jealousy I tell everyone that on my travels I have seen just sand, pine trees, heath land and Jews.
-Despite that there is a lot of work to be done; there is no order, and no planning and the towns are in a lamentable condition."
-Frederick invited German immigrants to redevelop the province.
-Many German officials also regarded the Poles with contempt.
-According to the Polish historian Jerzy Surdykowski, Frederick the Great introduced 300,000 German colonists.
-According to Christopher Clark, 54 percent of the annexed area and 75 percent of the urban population were German-speaking Protestants.
-Further Polish areas were annexed in the Second Partition of Poland in 1793, now including the cities of Danzig (Gdańsk) and Thorn (Toruń).
+Following the partitions, Prussian systems replaced the Polish administrative and legal code in West Prussia.
+From 1772 to 1775, 750 schools were built in the province.
+Teachers and administrators, who were both Protestant and Roman Catholic, were encouraged to be able to speak both German and Polish.
+Frederick II advised his successors to learn Polish, a policy followed by the Hohenzollern dynasty until Frederick III (r.
+1888) decided not to have his son William II (r.
+1888–1914) learn the language.
+Despite his encouragement of bilingualism, Frederick II had little but contempt for the Polish nobility (szlachta), and wrote that Poland had "the worst government in Europe with the exception of the Ottoman Empire".
+In a letter to his brother Henry, Frederick said of the province that "there is a lot of work to be done; there is no order and no planning, and the towns are in a lamentable condition".
+Frederick invited German immigrants to redevelop the province, with some 300,000 answering the call.

+Even though some German authors viewed the establishment of West Prussia as a historic reunification of the lands of the Teutonic State, the Prussian government officially avoided justifying the annexation with such an argument.
+The reason was that the Teutonic Order still called for the reestablishment of its rule over East and West Prussia.